 Should you rent or buy in NYC?
 Is it true that renting is cheaper than buying in NYC?
 How much are buyer closing costs in NYC?
-In this article, we comprehensively explain the pros and cons of buying vs. renting in NYC.
+Click on the sections below to learn more.

 Leverage Builds Wealth

 If you borrow money against stocks or another asset class, you’ll have to post additional margin (cash) or pay back some or all of the loan based on the temporary fluctuations of the asset’s value.
 Being forced to sell an investment at a temporary market low to pay down a loan or to meet a margin call is a nightmare, and this is one of the main reasons why financial investors using leverage often get ‘wiped out.’

 Buying an apartment in NYC with only 20% down gives you 100% long term upside on the full purchase price without any risk of your financing (i.e. leverage) being pulled from under you.
 As long as you keep paying your mortgage payment, your financing is guaranteed to remain in place.

 Reduce Your Closing Costs

 Furthermore, any cash flow savings you may achieve by renting vs. buying are a rounding error compared to the potential long-term upside on a $1m to 2m condo in NYC with 80% financing.